 Tennessee may not have casinos or racetracks, but soon it will offer online sports betting.
-The Volunteer State is one of nearly two dozen states that have legalized sports betting since the Supreme Court ruling striking down the Professional and Amateur Sports Protection Act (PASPA).
+The Volunteer State is one of nearly two dozen states that have legalized sports betting since the Supreme Court ruling that struck down the Professional and Amateur Sports Protection Act (PASPA).

-Tennessee’s unique status as a state with hardly any gambling and more open licensing than other states means TN could surprise us as the industry develops.
+Tennessee’s unique status as a state with hardly any gambling and more open licensing than other states means it could surprise us as the industry develops.

 PlayTenn is here to cover all the latest TN sports betting news, including which operators will be in the state when they will launch, and what kind of online betting apps and bets they will offer.

 When it comes to TN sports betting, things are starting to take shape.
 The Sports Betting Advisory Council pushed through its final recommendations in March.
 In April, amidst coronavirus closures shutting down parts of the lottery, the TN Lottery Board managed to convene over the phone to finalize and adopt the regulations that will dictate online sports betting in TN.

 Now the state actually has applications to process.
 While the group technically has 90 days from the time of the submitted application, TN Lottery CEO Rebecca Hargrove assured the public they will be live before November 2020.
 There are currently four completed applications.
 The completed applications are DraftKings, BetMGM, FanDuel, and a local company called Action 24/7.

 Three more operators have applied for conditional licenses, but the TEL has not released their names.

 Here is a look at what needs to still happen before TN sports betting can go live:

 The number of applicants could still grow from the seven that are in process as of October, but whether or not they will be able to launch before Nov.
 1 as well is less clear.

 At the August Lottery Board meeting, the group announced intentions to get the Tennessee online sportsbook market launched before Nov.
 1, 2020.